FUNToken (FUN) Price Hits $0.0036 on Exchanges

-FUNToken (FUN) traded up 1.7% against the US dollar during the 24-hour period ending at 16:00 PM Eastern on September 24th.
-FUNToken has a market cap of $38.64 million and approximately $729,809.62 worth of FUNToken was traded on exchanges in the last day.
-In the last seven days, FUNToken has traded up 10.4% against the US dollar.
-One FUNToken token can currently be purchased for about $0.0036 or 0.00000006 BTC on major exchanges.
+FUNToken (FUN) traded up 2.5% against the dollar during the 24-hour period ending at 9:00 AM Eastern on September 25th.
+Over the last seven days, FUNToken has traded 13.4% higher against the dollar.
+One FUNToken token can now be purchased for approximately $0.0036 or 0.00000006 BTC on exchanges.
+FUNToken has a total market capitalization of $39.27 million and approximately $755,365.40 worth of FUNToken was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.